hossamnasr807/CSCI461_Assignment_1_Spring25/README.md

 ### Restarting the Container
 To rerun the container:
-In your local machine run the following command
+<br>In your local machine run the following command

 ```bash
 docker start -ai bd-a1-container
 ```